The United Nations picks up the continuous fighting in Myanmar, where the earthquake's relief is facing great challenges - ExBulletin

 “The devastating earthquakes that struck Myanmar on March 28 caused a widespread death, human suffering and destruction – which leads to the act of already anxious humanitarian crisis,” announced the plan of humanitarian needs and response to the United Nations on Friday.

-“More than 6.3 million people are in immediate need of humanitarian assistance and protection as a result of earthquakes, including 4.3 million people who were already in need of affected areas and now requires greater support, and 2 million people need urgent help and protection due to earthquakes.”
+“More than 6.3 million people are in urgent need of help and humanitarian protection as a result of earthquakes, including 4.3 million people who were already in need of affected areas and now requires greater support, and 2 million people need urgent help and protection due to earthquakes.”

 He also warned that the earthquake hit the main food -producing regions of Myanmar, “the destruction of fields, irrigation and grain stores.
 Millions of livestock are in danger, and farmers are now facing the loss of both their harvest and their only source of income.”